-It is not the man who has too little, but the man who craves more, who is poor. - Lucius Annaeus Seneca - magine the work world has slowed to a more natural pace.
-You have time to stretch, time to reflect and ime to do what you haven't had time to enjoy in years.
-What would that be?
-List those things below:
+It is not the man who has too little, but the man who craves more, who is poor. -Lucius Annaeus Seneca -

+Imagine the work world has slowed to a more natural pace. time to do what you haven't had time to enjoy in years.
+What